alahiff/lammps/docs/README.md

----
-title: Running LAMMPS on clouds
+# Running LAMMPS on clouds
----

 ## Building the container images
 _Note: this requires access to a machine with the Docker CLI available_